BuzzFeed has a top 40 Alexa ranking in the USA and is literally one of the more shared websites in the world.

 1. Turns out that people really like quizzes with results they can share on social media

 BuzzFeed’s quizzes are incredibly successful.
 Quizzes like ‘Which Hogwarts House do you belong to?‘, or the immensely popular ‘What city should you live in?‘ function as great discussion fodder for friends.
 People compare answers, they freak out when they don’t get the results they want, and predict what their friends will get.
 It naturally generates a huge amount of engagement between users.

 Traditional media generally deems quizzes to be superficial, but it sure gets people talking, and Buzzfeed has made sure to tap into that.
 The quizzes have been attacked and parodied, but that probably means that they’re here to stay.

-2. The content is designed “social/mobile first”, making it easy to access and easy to read
+2. The content is designed “social/mobile-first”, making it easy to access and easy to read

 BuzzFeed thrives because of big headlines, easy-to-read numbered listicles, cute gifs and bite-sized content.

-Compared to traditional media (newspapers, full length articles), which are generally clunkier, BuzzFeed is like trivia – the articles are fun and easy to read, and maybe you’ll learn a fact or two from it.
+Compared to traditional media (newspapers, full-length articles), which are generally clunkier, BuzzFeed is like trivia – the articles are fun and easy to read, and maybe you’ll learn a fact or two from it.

 3: BuzzFeed is happy to use lots of animated GIFs, which convey lots of information easily

 An important part of making articles easy to read is the huge amount of GIFs and pictures that accompany the text.
-Many of Buzzfeed’s listicles have simple premises like “10 things you feel when it’s Sunday night”, but the hilarious usage of reaction gifs makes the post unique and most importantly, relatable.
+Many of Buzzfeed’s listicles have simple premises like “10 things you feel when it’s Sunday night”, but the hilarious usage of reaction gifs makes the most unique and most importantly, relatable.